 Understanding these nuances will help you choose plants that will flourish in each specific location.

 For example, a north-facing balcony might be perfect for shade-loving plants like impatiens or begonias, while a south-facing patio could host sun-worshippers like marigolds or petunias.
-By matching plants to their ideal light conditions, you’ll set your garden up for success from the start.
+By matching easy-to-grow flowers for small gardens to their ideal light conditions, you’ll set your garden up for success from the start.

 Soil Considerations